cerndb/cern-sso-python/README.md

 the following section on command-line usage for further information on this.

+For an example of how to use an external CookieJar, see `bin/cern-get-sso-cookie.py`.

 ### Using `cern-get-sso-cookie.py`

 Just like `cern-get-sso-cookie`, the Python implementation will